 We all know that if kids have extra time on their hands, they will find something to do with that extra time.
 And, what they find to do, will ALWAYS be what we don't want them to do.
 We want to manage the class--we do not want the class to manage us.

 Providing a short written activity that is visible to kids as soon as they enter the classroom is the best way to get them focused on the upcoming class period.
-The warm-up activities that I typically use take no more than about seven or eight minutes to complete after the tardy bell has rung.
+The warm-up activities that I typically use come from a collection called, Warming Up to Language Arts.
+Each activity, such as the one you see here, takes no more than about seven or eight minutes to complete after the tardy bell has rung.

 As a language arts teacher, I provide warm-ups that reinforce writing skills, mechanics, and grammatical rules.
 I display them on the classroom TV in the form of a PowerPoint presentation.
-Please see a sample here.
+Please see the sample above.